Ceasar/Encyclopedia/src/Sentence.rst

 Example: "Socrates is a man".

 Counter-example: "Greenness perambulates".
 Though a declarative sentence, it is nonsense, so it is not a statement.

+A derogatory statement is a disrespectful statement.
+Said playfully, a derogatory is a tease, otherwise it is an insult.

 Many questions can be transformed into statements: